<p>CNN's Anna Cooban explains the data behind fears of an artificial intelligence bubble.</p>

 • Tap the menu icon and select “Settings and privacy.”

-• Choose “Content preferences” below “Content & Display.”
+• Choose “Content preferences” underneath “Content & Display.”

 • Tap “Refresh your For You feed.”